Rob Kaminsky: Cleveland Indians

-On July 30, 2015, the Cardinals traded Kaminsky to the Cleveland Indians for All Star outfielder/first baseman Brandon Moss.
+On July 30, 2015, the Cardinals traded Kaminsky to the Cleveland Indians in exchange for outfielder/first baseman Brandon Moss.
 At the time, MLB.com ranked Kaminsky the No. 3 prospect in the St. Louis organization, and 88th overall, and Scout ranked him the best pitcher in the Cardinals' minor league system.
 Kaminsky finished 2015 with a 6-6 record and a 2.24 ERA.
-He split it between the Palm Beach Cardinals of the Class A+ Florida State League (where his 2.09 ERA was 2nd-best in the league, of all pitchers with 90 or more innings pitched, he kept opponents to a .228 batting-average-against, and he was one of only two pitchers—from among 393 pitchers—in the minor leagues who did not give up a home run in 90 or more innings) and the Lynchburg Hillcats of the Class A+ Carolina League.Jim Callis (July 30, 2015).
-"Rob Kaminsky deal a strong trade for Indians; Cleveland gets touted left-handed prospect in exchange for power bat," mlb.com.
-He was ranked the No. 3 prospect, and top pitching prospect, in the Cleveland Indians organization.Jason Phillips (October 14, 2015).
-"Rob Kaminsky's strong season validates his role as the Cleveland Indians top pitching prospect," SB Nation.
+He was ranked the No. 3 prospect, and top pitching prospect, in the Cleveland Indians organization.